RonenTGreat/100-days-of-code/log.md

 ### Day 61: December 25 2021

 **Today's Progress**: Started with creating a recipe app, haven't done much.
 Lucky I have able to do anything today

+### Day 62: December 26 2021

+**Today's Progress**: Continuing with the recipe app, mainly focused on making the layout of the app.
+I really like border-radius!